piotrmurach/strings-numeral/README.md

 * `decimal` - Formats fractional part of a number.
 The `:digit` value spells out every digit and the `:fraction` appends divider word.
 Defaults to `:fraction`.
 * `delimiter` - Sets the thousands delimiter.
 Defaults to `", "`.
 * `separator` - Sets the separator between the fractional and integer parts.
 Defaults to `"and"` for `:fraction` and `"point"` for `:digit` option.
+* `strict` - Enables number validation for the input parameter.
+Defaults to `false`.
 * `trailing_zeros` - If `true` keeps trailing zeros at the end of the fractional part.
 Defaults to `false`.

 The above settings can be passed as keyword arguments: